Ask Any Woman

 Story-Power on Patreon and Apple Subscriptions

 I’m so passionate about stories that I created the Story-Power podcast, Patreon Community, and Apple subscription so I’d have an excuse to talk story with other story lovers.
 Patreon is $5 a month for content not found on the Story-Power podcast, or on my Sage Woman Blog.
 They have recently instituted a free tier so you can try it out before you buy.
-The Apple subscription is $3 a month, again with content not found on the Story-Power podcast.
+Apple subscription is $3 a month, again with content not found on the Story-Power podcast.
 If you’re passionate about stories, and want to talk about what you’ve learned from your favorites, come join me at patreon.com/StoryPower.
 Or, you can add the subscription on Apple podcast where Story-Power is published.
 Let’s share what we’ve learned from the stories we love.

 If you are a podcaster, or have a message or fantastic product you want to share with the world, I encourage you to check out PodMatch.
 I call them a dating service for podcasters.
 Use the affiliate link and tell them, Lucinda sent you.
 Then contact me so we can set up a Story-Power chat.